hsung8/travel-planner/README.md

 ## Description

 The Travel App gives you the ability to plan your trip and stay within your budget.
-You can search for flights, hotels and activities under one UI and save those you would like to consider for your trip under the budget tool.
-This tool will itemize your saved items and put together the overall cost of your trip.
+You can search for flights, hotels and activities under one app, and save those you would like to consider for your trip under the budget tool.
+The tool will itemize your saved items and put together the overall cost of your trip.

 ## Features